Silent Night, Bloody Night: Reception

 Film writer Brian Albright described the film as stylistically moody and surreal, but similarly conceded that its plot is confusing.
 Writing for Bloody Disgusting, Bee Delores praised the film for its suspense, noting: "With its brisk runtime, clocking in at 83 minutes (including credits), Silent Night, Bloody Night tightens the screws in a way that make you frozen to the core."
 A review published by TV Guide similarly praised it for its "nicely atmospheric moments and some fairly shocking gore."

 In a favorable retrospective review for the film's 50th anniversary in Rue Morgue, Mark Lager wrote that the film is "a criminally forgotten hidden gem...Gershon Kingsley’s music is cold and haunting, a melancholy mood."
 Writer Matthew DuPée notes that the film has received substantial criticism for its convoluted plot and "gritty" cinematography, but asserts that it is "propped up by a fascinating location, strong acting and a visceral story.
 The Christmas carol "Silent Night, Holy Night" plays as a musical motif throughout, adding a layer of acoustic eeriness to an already atmospheric haunted house tale."
 DuPée later added, "director Ted Gershuny’s highly stylistic approach, an amazing location, a competent cast, and a dreary and dark script that was ahead of its time."

-Related works
+Franchise

+Remakes

 A remake by UK production company North Bank Entertainment, Silent Night, Bloody Night: The Homecoming, was released on DVD in the United States by Elite Entertainment in February 2014.